Wild Bootstrap Inference for Penalized Quantile Regression for Longitudinal Data: Asymptotic theory

 These conditions are standard in the literature on quantile regression with individual effects.
 Conditions \ref{assume:data} and \ref{assume:ID} are the same as Assumptions (A1) and (A3) in Kato, Galvao, and Montes-Rojas (2012).
-Assumption \ref{assume:xsupport} is a simple way to assume appropriate moment conditions on the covariates and it is similar to (A1) in \citet{GU2019} and (B1) in Kato, Galvao, and Montes-Rojas (2012).
+Condition \ref{assume:data} is relaxed in Kato et al. (2012) and in Section 5 below to allow for time dependence.
+Condition \ref{assume:ID} is an identification condition and it is sufficient for consistency.
+Slightly weaker than the assumption that $F_i$ has a continuous density given $\bm{x}_{it}$, it allows an expansion that guarantees the convexity of the limiting objective function, and therefore, the uniqueness of $(\bm{\beta}_0',\alpha_{i0})$ for all $1 \leq i \leq N$.
+Assumption \ref{assume:xsupport} is a simple way to assume appropriate moment conditions on the covariates and it is similar to (B1) in Kato, Galvao, and Montes-Rojas (2012) and (A1) in \citet{GU2019}.
+The condition can be relaxed as in Kato, Galvao and Montes-Rojas (2012).
+Condition B3 can be replaced with the moment condition $\sup_{i \geq 1} \ex{ \| \bm{x}_{i1} \|^{2s} } < \infty$ for some $s \geq 1$.
+The implication of this weaker condition is that $N / T^s \to 0$ instead of $\log(N)/T \to \infty$ to achieve consistency, as demonstrated in Theorem \ref{thm:consistent}.

-The consistency of the estimator $\hat{\bm{\theta}}$ is needed to establish the main result stated in Theorem \ref{thm:boot}. \begin{theorem} Under assumptions \ref{assume:data}-\ref{assume:xsupport}, if $\log(N)/T \to 0$ and $\lambda_T = o_p(T)$ as $N, T \to \infty$, then the estimator $\hat{\bm{\theta}}$ defined in equation \eqref{pqr} is a consistent estimator of $\bm{\theta}_0$. \end{theorem}
+The consistency of the estimator $\hat{\bm{\theta}}$ is needed to establish the main result stated in Theorem \ref{thm:boot}. \begin{theorem} Under Assumptions \ref{assume:data}-\ref{assume:xsupport}, if $\log(N)/T \to 0$ and $\lambda_T = o_p(T)$ as $N, T \to \infty$, then the estimator $\hat{\bm{\theta}}$ defined in equation \eqref{pqr} is a consistent estimator of $\bm{\theta}_0$. \end{theorem}

 \begin{remark} Theorem \ref{thm:consistent} is of independent interest as it has not been established the consistency of the penalized estimator under arbitrary dependence between regressors and individual effects.
 The result depends on the condition that $\lambda_T$, the parameter governing penalization of the individual effects, grows slowly as $T$ increases. \end{remark}